 Now that you’ve covered Timelines, it’s time for Swimlanes to take center stage.
 This visualization is perfect for agile teams who’d prefer to take deadlines out of the equation.

 Adding headers and color palettes in the Layout tab still applies here, and you should also check out other key features like item progress and label suffixes to take your Swimlanes to the next level.
 Filtering items also helps you zero in on what story you want your roadmap to tell—remember, filtering items doesn’t remove them, but just hides them.

 A few last tips

-For a holistic view of what your entire team is up to, Master Roadmaps pull in two or more source roadmaps.
-Just keep in mind that any changes you make to your source roadmaps will automatically update in your master view.
+For a holistic view of what your entire team is up to, Portfolio Roadmaps pull in two or more source roadmaps.
+Just keep in mind that any changes you make to your source roadmaps will automatically update in your Portfolio view.